Astrosynced/Clock/README.md

 - **HTML5**: Semantic markup for structure.
 - **CSS3**: Styling and design elements.
 - **JavaScript**: Dynamic functionality and interactivity.

-## Usage

-Simply open the `index.html` file in a web browser to view the Clocknix website.
-Host it on a web server for online access and share the experience with others.

 ## Credits